 We are grateful to this reviewer for their specific comments that enabled us to improve the flow of this manuscript and the introduction section in general.
 We think that the changes, which we have made, have indeed improved the flow of the introduction.

-The testing of the diel component needs a few more details before I feel like the conclusion – that time of day does not matter
+The testing of the diel component needs a few more details before I feel like the conclusion – that time of day does not matter is certain.

-– is certain.

 We were remiss in implying that time-of day does not matter.
 Indeed, we are unaware of a statistical technique that can support such a null hypothesis.
 Indeed there can always be diel variability beyond what our method can detect.
 We have softened some of our language that may have suggested that there is actually no pattern.
 Rather, we did not observe statistically significant diel variability in many of our parameters.